 Adherence to Schedule: A measure of whether agents are "on the job" as scheduled.
 This percentage represents how closely an agent adheres to his/her detailed work schedule as provided by the workforce management system.
 100% adherence means that the agent was exactly where they were supposed to be at the time projected in their schedule.
 The scheduled time allows for meetings with the supervisor, education, plus answering customer phone calls.
-Percent Adherence to Schedule is tracked and reported by the workforce management system (WMS).

 After Call Work Time: Call-related work that is done when an agent is not on a call.
 This is the cumulative amount of time agents spend on performing follow-up work after the agent has disconnected from the caller, divided by the total number of calls handled by agents.
-The data for after call work time is provided in reports generated by the Automated Call Distributor (ACD) call handling system.
+The data for after call work time is taken from the system.